Magic Chocolate and Peanut Butter Middles Are a Family Favorite

 Two Little Boys and Magic Peanut Butter Middles

 When our two sons were little, these cookies proved magical once again.
-They're the ideal cookie to make with kids for two reasons: 1) You most likely have all the ingredients on hand -- no need to pack up the kids in the car and schlep to the store.
-Hooray! and 2) They're easy and fun to make and the kids can help with every step.
+They're the ideal cookie to make with kids for two reasons: a) You most likely have all the ingredients on hand—no need to pack up the kids in the car and schlep to the store.
+(Hooray!) and b) they're easy and fun to make and the kids can help with every step.
 They especially like rolling the peanut butter/powdered sugar balls and covering them with the chocolate dough.

 Well, I now feel quite exposed as I've shared my long history with magic peanut butter middles.
 I hope you'll try this recipe and let it shape your life as it has shaped mine.